kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### Dog-tags and his missus

 - There is a couple, a woman and man, both in their fifties.
-- I see them every day milling around.
+- I see them every day, milling around.
 - The man is fair, balding, normal build, and wearing dog tags.
 - He usually has his back to me with his dog tags hanging down the back of his neck on a chain.
 - I got close to the woman a lot and I'd recognize her face again.